-When they first met at 8am over a Bloody Mary during University Fresher’s week 1989, they should have guessed this was the start of a life-long friendship.
+When they first met at 8am over a drink during University Fresher’s week 1989, they should have guessed this was the start of a life-long friendship.

 12 years, 2 husbands (one each that is) and 3 children later – Helen and her family were staying at Polly’s after a party and all the children were in the bath.
 They found themselves discussing how useless all baby towels seemed to be, and how there HAD to be a better way than struggling to hold slippery baby and towel at the same time, with just one pair of hands!